-This section provides best practices for documenting an individual’s need for assistance animals in housing.
+This article provides best practices for documenting an individual’s need for assistance animals in housing.
 It offers a summary of information that a housing provider may need to know from a health care professional about an individual’s need for an assistance animal in housing.

 It is intended to help individuals with disabilities explain to their health care professionals the type of information that housing providers may need to help them make sometimes difficult legal decisions under fair housing laws.
 It also will help an individual with a disability and their health care provider understand what information may be needed to support an accommodation request when the disability or disability-related need for an accommodation is not readily observable or known by the housing provider.